DexterLagan/dexter-quickscripts/README.md

-# compile-to-standalone-quick

-A small QuickScript for DrRacket that compiles the current Racket program to standalone executable, optionally embedding an icon in a platform-independent manner.

-How to install: open this script from DrRacket -> Scripts -> Open...
+# Quick Scripts for DrRacket

+A collection of useful QuickScripts for DrRacket.

+How to Install:
+Copy the scripts to your quickscript folder.

-How to use: Scripts -> compile-to-standalone
+How to Use:
+Scripts should automatically appear in your Scripts menu.